 The mechanisms through which Metformin derails mitochondrial functioning are complex but likely related to depletion of coQ10, an enzyme involved in what is called the electron transport chain within the mitochondria.
-CoQ10, also referred to as ubiquinole and ubiquinone, is critical for mitochondrial functioning.
-Recall from a previous post, statins, like Lipitor, Crestor and others also deplete coQ10 and from a pharmacological perspective these mechanisms are implicated in the development of atherosclerosis and heart failure.
+CoQ10 also referred to as ubiquinol and ubiquinone, is critical for mitochondrial functioning.
+Recall from a previous post, that statins, like Lipitor, Crestor and others also deplete coQ10 and from a pharmacological perspective these mechanisms are implicated in the development of atherosclerosis and heart failure.

 “statins may be causative in coronary artery calcification and can function as mitochondrial toxins that impair muscle function in the heart and blood vessels through the depletion of coenzyme Q10 and ‘heme A’, and thereby ATP generation.”

 CoQ10 depletion is also implicated in the more common statin-induced side effects like muscle pain and weakness and in severe cases, rhabdomyolysis.
 Since Metformin and statins are regularly co-prescribed, the potential for severely depleted mitochondria and significant side effects is very high.
 Consider muscle pain and weakness among the first signs of problems.